 While Cistus Tea is making its reputation in the area of Lyme Disease, that is not the only reason to drink it.
 Did you know that Cistus Tea is also a very powerful anti-inflammatory, anti-oxidant and detoxifier?
 Recent studies show it helps eliminate toxic heavy metals from cigarette smoke, dental fillings, and environmental pollution.
 It can also help eliminate candida and H. pylori.
 Pat a concentrated tea on your skin to improve dermatitis, or just improve your complexion.
 It is also anti-viral, immune supportive and cardiovascular supportive.

-Directions: Use 1 teaspoon of loose tea per cup, let it steep about 10 minutes, and strain.
-You should re-use the same tea 3 times in order to extract all the different phytonutrients.
+Directions: Use 1 teaspoon of loose tea per cup of boiling water, let it steep about 10 minutes, and strain.
+Important: Re-use the same tea 3 times in order to extract all the different phytonutrients.

 $42 for a sandwich bag, plus $7.00 USPS priority shipping.
 Buy 2 or 3 and save on both cost and shipping.

 If you are local, you can pick up in my waiting room.
 Just let me know ahead of time.